jessepav/libgdx-wiki-old/Getting-Help.md

 Please go through this short checklist to be sure you haven't missed an easy to find solution.

   * Are you using the latest [nightly build](http://libgdx.badlogicgames.com/download.html)?
 Please try that first, as issues are being fixed every single day.
-  * Have you read the documentation on the [[Table of Contents | Home]])?
+  * Have you read the documentation on the [[Table of Contents | Home]]?
 It can also be very helpful to look at the [Javadocs](http://libgdx.badlogicgames.com/nightlies/docs/api/) and [source code](https://github.com/libgdx/libgdx) (don't be shy!).
 Search the [tests](https://github.com/libgdx/libgdx/tree/master/tests/gdx-tests/src/com/badlogic/gdx/tests) for a specific class to find example code.
   * Have you [searched the forum](http://www.badlogicgames.com/forum/search.php) for your problem?
   * Have you [searched the issue tracker](https://github.com/libgdx/libgdx/issues) for your problem?
 Be sure to search "All issues", not just "Open issues".

-**If you still have a problem, often the fastest way to get help is the [libGDX Discord](https://libgdx.com/community/discord/).
+**If you still have a problem, the way to get help is the [libGDX Discord](https://libgdx.com/community/discord/).
 There are a lot of active users, any one of which could answer your question right now.**

-Another way of getting help is the libGDX chat room ([#libgdx on irc.freenode.net](irc://irc.freenode.net/libgdx)).

 Otherwise, if you wish to [post a new issue](https://github.com/libgdx/libgdx/blob/master/CONTRIBUTING.md) on the [tracker](https://github.com/libgdx/libgdx/issues), keep reading.